 Indirect constructions express meaning in a roundabout way, and make writing longwinded and vague.
-Indirect constructions involve turning a direct verb into an indirect noun and an indirect verb.
-To fix it, you simply turn them back again:
+Indirect constructions use indirect nouns and verbs.
+To fix an indirect construction, you simply turn the indirect words into a direct verb:

-The council has conducted [indirect verb] a review [indirect noun] into the subcontracting of waste disposal.
+Indirect construction: The council has conducted [indirect verb] a review [indirect noun] into the subcontracting of waste disposal.

-The council has reviewed [direct verb] the subcontracting of waste disposal.
+Direct construction: The council has reviewed [direct verb] the subcontracting of waste disposal.

-The development [indirect noun] of the animal welfare code was completed [indirect verb].
+Indirect construction: The development [indirect noun] of the animal welfare code was completed [indirect verb].

-The animal welfare code was developed [direct verb].
+Direct construction: The animal welfare code was developed [direct verb].